sibradzic/amdgpu-clocks/README.md

 ### Introduction

-This is a simple script that can be used to set custom power states for recent AMD GPUs that are driven by **amdgpu** or **amdgpu-pro** Linux drivers.
-The script is able to set custom clocks, voltages and some other power states, assuming that **amdgpu.ppfeaturemask=0xffffffff** kernel option is being set, which in turn enables amdgpu driver sysfs API that allows fine grain control of GPU power states (GPU & VRAM clocks & voltages, depending on actual hardware).
+This is a simple script that can be used to set custom power states for recent AMD GPUs that are driven by **amdgpu** Linux kernel driver.
+The script is able to set custom clocks, voltages and some other power states, assuming that Radeon OverDrive is enabled in the driver.
+The OverDrive is not enabled by default as of Linux 5.0, it can be enabled by setting 14th bit (0x4000) of a **ppfeaturemask** amdgpu driver to 1.
+For example, setting **amdgpu.ppfeaturemask=0xfffd7fff** or **amdgpu.ppfeaturemask=0xffffffff** kernel boot option will do the trick.
+This would enable amdgpu driver sysfs API that allows fine grain control of GPU power states (GPU & VRAM clocks & voltages, depending on actual hardware).
-It should work on Polaris (well tested) and Vega cards, and it can be used to easily manage multiple cards.
+It should work on Polaris (well tested) and Vega cards (unfortunately, Raven Ridge APU does not expose this API), and it can be used to easily manage multiple AMD graphics cards.

 ### How does it work